 CSD 377, 378, 477 and 478 (Four practica in speech-language pathology)

 Plus two courses from the following:

-CSD 356 Special Topics: Children at Risk from Birth to Five (Full course, January Term)
+CSD 356 Special Topics: Children at Risk from Birth to Five (January Term)

-32 courses are required for graduation, 10 of which must be at the 300/400 level.
-All 10 can be completed at Elmhurst College if all of the of the required courses for the major are taken here.
+Thirty-two (32) credits are required for graduation, 10 of which must be at the 300/400 level.
+All 10 can be completed at Elmhurst College if all of the required courses for the major are taken here.

 Courses required for graduate school and to meet ASHA requirements: